Grand Western Canal

 The pretty smaller lake "Gaggs Lake" comprises of 10 pleasure pegs, all of which yield plenty of bites from tench & crucians, along with a good head of roach, rudd & skimmers.

-Please note that "Bobs Lake" is only open for fishing from the 2nd of February to the 31st of October.
-In addition to this there are several Saturdays and Sundays though out the year that the whole fishery is closed.
+Please note there are several Wednesdays, Saturdays and Sundays though out the year that the whole fishery is closed.
 For the latest dates check out the Match / Waters Closed page.

 This fishery is only available to Full Club Members, No day tickets available.
 For the full list of rules concerning Little Yeo please refer to club hand book or click here.